 Good climbing hydrangea care starts with selecting a planting location with moist, free-draining, slightly acidic soil.
 This plant is tolerant of full shade but grows best when the leaves receive direct sun (preferably in the morning).
 Fertilize the plant in spring and in summer after it blooms.
 Annual pruning is best done in the summer or fall after the flowers have started to fade.

-Climbing hydrangeas are a beautiful addition to any garden.
-They’re easy to care for and can provide years of enjoyment with their cascading blooms in the summer months.
+Climbing hydrangeas are easy to care for and can provide years of enjoyment with their cascading blooms in the summer months.
 To ensure your climbing hydrangea (Hydrangea petiolaris, synonym Hydrangea anomala subsp. petiolaris) is healthy, there are some basics you should know about caring for it.

-Start by planting the climbing hydrangea is an ideal location if possible.
-These plants do best in moist, fertile, soil with lots of nutrient-rich organic matter.
+Start by planting the climbing hydrangea in an ideal location.
+These plants do best in moist, fertile soil with lots of nutrient-rich organic matter.
 The soil around your climbing hydrangea should be well-drained and slightly acidic, with a pH between 5 and 6.5 being ideal for this type of plant.

 They also do best when the plant receives some direct sunlight.
 Morning sunlight is preferable to harsh afternoon rays, and a bit of shade at the base of the plant can be helpful for keeping soil temperatures steady, but the leaves do need a bit of light for the plant to grow quickly and flower well.